 We are dedicated to making your child’s hospital stay as positive as possible.
 Please let us know, at any time, how we can work with you to ensure your child’s stay is a positive experience.

-As a parent or guardian, you need to sign medical consent forms when your child is admitted to Riley Hospital for Children at IU Health or Riley Hospital for Children at IU Health North Hospital.
+As a parent or guardian, you need to sign medical consent forms when your child is admitted to Riley Hospital for Children at IU Health or Riley Children's Health at IU Health North.
 These forms give our physicians and team members permission to care for your child.

 When admitted, each patient receives an ID wristband with his or her name.
 Parents or guardians of patients receive two Family Passes.
 These passes help the staff identify family members.
 You should wear your pass or have it with you at all times.
 You must have one on if you stay in the hospital with your child overnight.
 If you need passes for other family members, please talk with your child's nurse.